Vatsalparmar13/Vatsalparmar13/README.md

 # 💫 About Me:
 I am a BCA student with a passion for Android development.
-I specialize in creating mobile applications using Java and Android Studio, with experience in Firebase integration, user authentication,and I have experience working with APIs to integrate dynamic content into apps.
+I specialize in creating mobile applications using Java and Android Studio, with experience in Firebase Integration and I have experience working with APIs to integrate dynamic content into apps.
 I am always eager to expand my knowledge and skills in mobile app development and other programming languages.

 ## 🌐 Socials: